kevinburke/telapi-python/docs/index.rst

 Getting Started
 ================

 The :doc:`/getting-started` will get you up and running in a few quick minutes.
-This guide assumes you understand the core concepts of Twilio.
-If you've never used Twilio before, don't fret!
-Just read `about how Twilio works <http://www.twilio.com/api/>`_ and then jump in.
+This guide assumes you understand the core concepts of Telapi.
+If you've never used Telapi before, don't fret!
+Just read `about how Telapi works <http://www.telapi.com/api/>`_ and then jump in.

 .. _user-guide:

 User Guide
 ==================

-Functionality is split over three different sub-packages within **twilio-python**.
+Functionality is split over three different sub-packages within **telapi-python**.
 Below are in-depth guide to specific portions of the library.

 REST API
 ----------

-Query the Twilio REST API to create phone calls, send SMS messages and so much more
+Query the Telapi REST API to create phone calls, send SMS messages and so much more

 .. toctree::
     :maxdepth: 1